jonathonherbert/prosemirror-deco-repro/README.md

     at NodeViewDesc.create (index.js:1171:30)
 ```

-This seems to be caused by the combination of decorations fed to the nested editor from its parent, and decorations created by the nested editor's plugins (in this case, a placeholder.)
+This state seems to be caused by the combination of decorations fed to the nested editor from its parent, and decorations created by the nested editor's plugins (in this case, a placeholder decoration.)

+Adding content to the nested-example node in index.html removes the placeholder and the error is no longer thrown.